Issue 18 – The Friendship SOS

 “Please let this city feel smaller for an hour.”

 The truth is, adult life exhausts us.
-We’re burnt out from Monday to Friday, then spent the weekend recovering from the burnout.
 The diaries never align.
-The energy dips.
 Suddenly that simple “Let’s go to that new exhibition!” becomes a logistical puzzle worthy of MI6.

 But then — when we actually go?
 Magic.
-The kind of connection that reminds you you’re not just a corporate husk with a loyalty card.
 A laugh that shakes something loose in your chest.
-A walk home that feels lighter, in that “romanticising my life” kind of way Carrie Bradshaw would absolutely approve of.
+A walk home that feels lighter.

 So I’m learning to say yes more.
-To nudge back.
 To show up — imperfectly, honestly, and sometimes ten minutes late with a banana bread matcha in hand.

 Because someone might really need that hour.
 And — if I’m honest — so might I.